• Skip to primary navigation

 Add the mint sugar and water to your pan and heat over medium heat.
 Mix occasionally until the sugar dissolves.
 It will take just a few minutes.

-Strain out the mint leaves, and set it aside to cool.
-You can still use it warm if you want, but it will cool quickly once you add the ice into the drink too.
+Strain out the mint leaves, and set them aside to cool.
+You can still use it warm if you want, but it will cool quickly once you add the ice to the drink too.

 Raspberry mojito mocktail in a glass with fresh raspberries on the surface and mint leaves.